opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 I apologize if my journey takes twists and turns.
 The effort involved has left me a little winded (from excitement, I promise!) and I'd sure like to help improve the journey from zero to something.
 What are the steps?
 Where do I start?

 I started [here](https://opensearch.org/docs/latest/ml-commons-plugin/ml-framework/) at the ml-framework documentation page.
 It gave me a good start.
 I apparently needed to register a model.
-I would learn later that the example on this page is incorrect, but bare with me through my folly.

 What's a model?
 What kinds are there?
 Do I get them somewhere else?
 Does OpenSearch come with any?
 What do I do with it? sha256 hash missing from examples!